Cloud communications: Applications

 Cloud telephony services were predominantly used for business processes, such as advertising, e-commerce, human resources, and payments processing.
 Services were used by distributed call centers and remote workers.
 The scale of services, features and functionality is expected to evolve even further in the coming years, to embrace mobilisation, facilitate more direct collaboration and streamline communications.

 Potential advantages

 For a small or medium-sized business, the capital investment to set up VoIP infrastructure in-house could be too high compared to the potential return, but cloud telephony could offer the same services on a lower-cost subscription basis.
 The cloud telephony provider is also an expert in the technology, whereas a small business is unlikely to have an employee with the same level of expertise, or cannot justify the expense of a full-time telecommunication infrastructure position.
 Traditional telephony applications required on-premises maintenance, PBX, and a great deal of wiring through a Main Distribution Frame (MDF).

-Cloud communications are promoted to help businesses with collaboration, scalability and supporting access via multiple locations and devices.